-Funding for the building area allowance is on the basis of the school's total building area in square metres.
+Funding for the building area allowance is based on the school's total building area in square metres.
 Total building area is sourced from the Victorian School Building Authority (VSBA) annually.

 All campus types listed below are eligible for Building Area Allowance funding provided at a campus level: